 Features of Cadabra

-- Cadabra comes with a convenient command-line interface and a simple yet intuitive graphical user interface.
+- Cadabra has a convenient command-line interface and a simple yet intuitive graphical user interface.

 - It is highly programmable and be extended easily using the Python programming language.